Iveco EuroCargo

 The Iveco EuroCargo is a range of medium-duty trucks produced by the Italian manufacturer Iveco since 1991.
+The EuroCargo occupies a place between the light Daily and the heavy Stralis in Iveco's lineup.
 The EuroCargo replaced the Zeta model produced in the 1970s.

 First generation (1991-2002)

-The first generation was designed by IVECO Design Centre (Neu Ulm) leaded by Leonhard Schmude with help from Giorgetto Giugiaro of Italdesign.
+The first generation was designed by IVECO Design Centre (Neu Ulm) led by Leonhard Schmude with help from Giorgetto Giugiaro of Italdesign.
 The maximum gross weight was 6-15 tons, and for models produced in Langley (in Great Britain) up to 17 tons.
 Both 4x2 and 4x4 (10 and 14 tons) were available.

 There were three Iveco engines available, in different power ranges: